maidsafe/sn_dbc/README.md

 # Running

-## mint-repl example
+## spentbook example

-A `mint-repl` example is provided which enables interacting with a mock spentbook/mint and wallet.
+A `spentbook` example is provided which enables interacting with a mock spentbook and wallet.

 ```
 $ cd sn_dbc
-$ cargo run --example mint-repl
+$ cargo run --example spentbook
 ```

 Additional examples can be found in a separate crate: